Skip to content ↓

 Priority 2 Money is allocated to support pupils with all educational visits and additional resources such as English texts throughout the year.

-Barriers to learning these priorities address Social barriers of financial ability to identify as a King’s student and access additional extra-curricular activities such as Duke of Edinburgh are reduced.
+Barriers to learning these priorities address Social barriers of financial ability to identify as a King’s student and access to additional extracurricular activities such as Duke of Edinburgh are reduced.

 Projected spending £23,215